-Over the years, these seven hotels have all played host to distinguished and discernible guests, and now you too, can sleep where rulers have slept.
+Over the years, these six hotels have all played host to distinguished and discernible guests, and now you too, can sleep where rulers have slept.

 1. Fawsley Hall Hotel & Spa - Fawsley, Northamptonshire